Aschwins/python-for-data-science-handbook/Chapter 2 Introduction to NumPy.md

 ## Sorting Arrays
 Starting a new header here, because this is an important subject in all of computer science.
 Sorting array algoritms are: insertion sorts, selection sorts, merge sorts, quick sorts, bubble sorts, and many many more.
 Sort out that data!

+One can always write a sorting algorithm manually, for example, bogosort or swapsort, but NumPy has some pretty efficient sorting algoritms built in already:

+np.sort(), np.argsort().

+Which can also have matrices as an input.
+Where it will sort the colums for axis =0 and the rows for axis =1 (sorting along the axis).
+Keep in mind that all relations will be lost.

+### Partitioning arrays
+Partitioning can be done with np.partition(array, k, axis=0).
+Where k stands for where the partition is supposed to be.
+The result is the same array with the k smallest values on the left and the rest on the right. np.argpartition() is also available.